-In his 1950 essay The Labyrinth of Solitude, Mexican poet and diplomat Octavio Paz grasped in a few lines the true meaning of coming-of-age contradictions:
+In The Labyrinth of Solitude, Mexican poet and diplomat Octavio Paz grasped in a few lines the true meaning of coming-of-age contradictions:

 “All of us, at some moment, have had a vision of our existence as something unique, untransferable, and precious.
 This revelation almost always takes place during adolescence.
 Self-discovery is the realization that we are alone: it is the opening of an impalpable, transparent wall—that of our consciousness—between the world and ourselves.”

 Our instinctive brain evolved to maximize our potential for survival in the wild.
 Still, as civilization and culture transformed our environment, we forgot how deeply connected we are with our natural surroundings.
 Is this disconnect showing in early socialization patterns?

 What we inherit and which things we acquire

 In the ongoing conversation that contemporary society holds regarding how much a person’s characteristics are defined by either “nature” or “nurture,” several studies show us that we humans aren’t isolated from what other sentient beings experience: their offspring also learn to cope with the complexities of survival.